archi-Doc/CrossChannel/README.md

 // This message will not be displayed because the channel is automatically closed.
 CrossChannel.Radio.Send<string>("Message not received.");

-// Don't forget to close a channel when you don't specify a weak reference, since this will cause memory leaks.
+// Don't forget to close the channel when you did not specify a weak reference, since this will cause memory leaks.
 CrossChannel.Radio.Open<string>(x => { Console.WriteLine("Leak " + x); });

 // You can create a local radio class.